innoave/asserting/README.md

 for floating point numbers of type `f32` and `f64`.

-requires crate feature `float` which is enabled by default.
+requires crate feature `float_cmp` which is enabled by default.

 | assertion                   | description                                                                                      |
 |-----------------------------|--------------------------------------------------------------------------------------------------|